Chat in English (英語で雑談) part 207

 If you read a masterpiece, you can immerse yourself as if you were in the story world.

 Then you can absorb words and life energy naturally just like a child absorbs words and the world.
-I have a tiny heart.
-I think it will disappear completely someday.
-Tiny cock?
-I know it’s allost gone when it’s freaking cold. >>970

-Just remember all the lines in a movie.
 Right.
 Our scrotum gets shrunk when we take a dip in the cold water, but at the same time the semen becomes so lively;

 which was why back in junior high I tended to have this boner during my swimming club sessions.